egateam/ega/README.md

 It's just a quick and dirty results.

 If you want more accurate ones, please check another project from our team [alignDB](https://github.com/wang-q/alignDB).

-## Prepare your data

-You can just download sequences from NCBI's website.
-If you hate downloading hundreds of genomes or chromosomes manually, check [get_seq.pl](https://github.com/wang-q/withncbi/blob/master/util/get_seq.pl) and [batch_get_seq.pl](https://github.com/wang-q/withncbi/blob/master/util/batch_get_seq.pl).
-These scripts alse help you naming fasta files.

-However, you should be cautious that these scripts depend on [bioperl](https://github.com/bioperl/bioperl-live) and [NCBI's eutils](https://github.com/bioperl/Bio-EUtilities).